IABTechLab/uid2docs/api/v2/sdks/client-side-identity.md

 # Client-Side Identity JavaScript SDK (v2)

 Use this UID2 SDK to facilitate the process of establishing client identity using UID2 and retrieving advertising tokens.
 The following sections describe the high-level [workflow](#workflow-overview) for establishing UID2 identity, provide the SDK [API reference](#api-reference), and explain the [UID2 cookie format](#uid2-cookie-format).
-- For integration steps for content publishers, see [UID2 SDK Integration Guide](../guides/publisher-client-side.md).
+For integration steps for content publishers, see [UID2 SDK Integration Guide](../guides/publisher-client-side.md).
-- For an [example application](https://example-jssdk-integ.uidapi.com/) documentation, see [UID2 SDK Integration Example](https://github.com/UnifiedID2/uid2-examples/blob/main/publisher/standard/README.md).

 >NOTE: Within this documentation, the term "identity" refers to a package of UID2 tokens, including the advertising token.

-### Improvements and Changes from Version 1

-With the v2 updates to the UID2 SDK, you can now take advantage of the following:

-- TBD

 ## Include the SDK Script